 Non-Surgical treatment for Varicose Veins – Radio-frequency Ablation

-Radiofrequency ablation (RFA) is the latest and most effective, patient friendly and non-surgical treatment for varicose vein using Multipolar RFA machine.
-Under color-doppler ultrasound vision, a radiofrequency catheter is inserted into the abnormal vein and the vessel treated with radio-energy, resulting is closure of the involved vein.
+Radiofrequency ablation (RFA) is the latest and most effective, patient-friendly and non-surgical treatment for varicose vein using Multipolar RFA machine.
+Under color-doppler ultrasound vision, a radiofrequency catheter is inserted into the abnormal vein and the vessel is treated with radio-energy, resulting in closure of the involved vein.

-The interventional radiologist (are uniquely skilled in using the vascular system to deliver targeted treatments throughout the body without surgery) accesses the abnormal saphenous vein just above ankle or below the knee percutaneously through a small cannula in abnormal vein.
+The interventional radiologists are uniquely skilled in using the vascular system to deliver targeted treatments throughout the body without surgery.
+He accesses the abnormal saphenous vein just above ankle or below the knee percutaneously through a small cannula in abnormal vein.
 Ablation uses a thin, flexible tube called a catheter with tiny electrodes at the tip of the catheter, which heat the walls of the varicose vein, and collapses the thick veins.